kyokenn/django-elfinderfs/README.md

 * info
 * netmount

-Most of the commands are not used in default configuration of the elFinder.
+Most of this commands are not used in default configuration of the elFinder.

 Not implemented features